Zero Killed review

 Zero Killed Review

-Zero Killed is an application designed by Ignibit.
+Zero Killed is an application created by Ignibit.
 Zero Killed was first published on .
-It is available on Steam, Other.
+Zero Killed is accessible on the following platforms: Steam, Other.

 FORM UP AND ENGAGE!